top of page

 The Project

-Detroit - once heralded as the spirit of American manufacturing, music and democracy--descended into disrepair and insolvency over the course of several decades, culminating in the largest municipal bankruptcy in U.S. history in 2013.
-With democracy suddenly suspended, the city became the epicenter of courtroom drama and backroom deals with life- altering consequences for residents, retirees, bankers and politicians.
-The bankruptcy also taught profound lessons on the consequences of avoiding tough decisions and on the reconciling power of compromise in a politically paralyzed world.
+Detroit - once heralded as the spirit of American manufacturing, music, and democracy - descended into disrepair and insolvency over the course of several decades, culminating in the largest municipal bankruptcy in American history in 2013.
+With democracy suddenly suspended, the city became an epicenter of courtroom drama and backroom deals with life-altering consequences for residents, retirees, bankers, and politicians.
+The bankruptcy also exposed the consequences of avoiding tough decisions, and taught the reconciling power of compromise in a politically paralyzed world.

-We Are Alive: A Grand Bargain for America’s City is the story of Detroit’s climb out of bankruptcy and towards a future of possibilities.
+Gradually, Then Suddenly is the story of Detroit’s climb out of bankruptcy and towards a future of possibility.
 In this real-life drama, people of all backgrounds and viewpoints found common ground in search of a solution to give Detroit a new lease on life.
-A recovery for all Detroiters will define whether the grand bargain can serve as a model for urban America.
+A recovery for all Detroiters will determine whether the 'grand bargain' can serve as a model for urban America.

 News

-We Are Alive's News Release and Media Kit are available for download below.
+Media Kit and News Release are available for download below.

 bottom of page